Uncertain tax positions, judgements, disclosures, State Aid and other, reconciliation of current tax liabilities

 State aid UK CFC

-In April 2019, the EU Commission’s final decision regarding its investigation into the UK’s Controlled Foreign Company (CFC) regime was published.
+In April 2019, the EU Commission’s final decision regarding its investigation into the UK’s Controlled Foreign Company regime was published.
 It concluded that the legislation up until December 2018 partially represented state aid.
 The UK Government (along with a number of UK corporates, that made a similar application) appealed to the European Court seeking annulment of the EU Commission’s decision.
 Based, however, on the Commission’s decision and despite the appeals, the UK Government was obliged to recover the purported state aid received.
 In June 2022 the European General Court rejected the appeals, resulting in a subsequent appeal to the CJEU in January 2024.
-The CJEU handed down its decision on 19 September 2024, annulling the EU Commission decision and setting aside the judgment of the General Court, ruling that the taxation of a CFC regime did not constitute state aid.
-In light of the CJEU decision, the Group has now reversed a provision in order to recognise a receivable for c.£101 million state aid (and c.£9 million of interest) previously paid.
-Noting the recovery of the receivable is pending a change in UK regulations which is required to facilitate the repayment of the previously collected state aid.
+The CJEU handed down its decision on 19th September 2024, annulling the EU Commission decision and setting aside the judgment of the General Court, ruling that the taxation of controlled foreign companies (CFCs) regime did not constitute State Aid.
+During the 30 September 2025 period the group received a refund of c.£101 million state aid and c.£9 million of interest previously paid for which a receivable was recognised in the 30 September 2024 period.
+Additional interest was also received of c.£9 million.

 Transfer pricing